Governorship of Wes Moore: Overview

 Before taking office, Maryland's economic outlook was among the lowest in the nation, according to the American Legislative Exchange Council.
 Over the past decade, the state's gross domestic product (GDP) had only grown by 11 percent, compared to a 23 percent growth nationally, and ranked in the bottom 10 states in several economic factors, including economic momentum, change in personal income, and population growth.
 At the same time, the state had a $2.5 billion budget surplus from a combination of federal pandemic aid and a tightening of state spending, $2.9 billion in its "rainy day fund", and low unemployment numbers.
+By May 2026, Maryland's unemployment rate had nearly doubled as a result of federal mass layoffs as well as cuts to federal contracts and grants—which Maryland's economy is heavily reliant on—by the second Trump administration.

 During the 2023 legislative session, Moore introduced the Innovation Economy Infrastructure Act, which would provide $10 million in grants for "infrastructure projects in eligible technology sectors"; the Access to Banking Act, which incentives banking institutions to locate in low- and moderate-income areas of the state; and the Broadband Expansion Act, which initially offered tax incentives to the broadband internet industry but was later watered down to a bill to study how to incentivize broadband expansion.
 All three bills were signed into law in May 2023.